 Questions about social media advocacy best practices?
 Download ALA's Social Media Advocacy Toolkit.

 Each platform serves a different audience and has its own strengths and weaknesses.
 It isn’t necessary to be active on all of the major platforms; simply tailor your message to the platform that works best for you.

 FollowElected officials have social media for the same reason they have phone numbers and email: they want to hear from their constituents.
 Take advantage of these convenient ways to engage with them.
 Share news and positive stories about your library, say thank you, or make suggestions for the future.
-By following them, you can track what issues your elected officials are prioritizing as well as upcoming events they will be attending, such as town halls or debates.
+By following them, you can track what issues your elected officials are prioritizing as well as upcoming events, town halls, and debates.
+Also, make sure to follow ALA!

 Follow-UpSome elected officials use social media more than others.
-You might not get a response when you Tweet at your Senators or leave your Representative a comment on their Facebook page, but your message still gets through.
-When you meet your elected officials in person, let them know that you’ve been interacting with them on social media.
+You might not get a response when you Tweet at your decision-makers or leave your elected officials a comment on their Facebook page, but your message still gets through.
+When you meet them in person, let them know that you’ve been interacting with them on social media.
 When they can connect the messages with the people sending them, they pay attention.

 Know Your Library's Social Media PolicyBefore you start posting, make sure you know what content has been approved for social media.
 If your library is run by your county government, you will likely have guidelines or restrictions about what political speech can appear on your library’s pages.
 You may need to call on your community and other library champions to help you get the word out on their pages instead.
 The more voices that carry your message, the stronger it gets across.

 - Be concise: Keep your posts brief, with a clear call to action, and include a link to background information if necessary.